Have you ever wanted to keep a rainbow-colored Chameleon?

 Panther Chameleon Cage Size

-Chameleons need lots of space to be happy.
+Chameleons need lots of space to be happy, including vertical space to climb.
 Females should be housed in an enclosure that is 40-gallons in size.
 Males need a larger habitat that is at least 50-gallons.

 - Tank Type: wire mesh.